 In 2007, Chin launched “Operation Paydirt” as a way to bring together the problem’s various stakeholders.
 Recognizing that successful implementation of TLC depended on public and political entities not known for nimble movement or an embrace of innovation, he launched the “Fundred Dollar Bill Project.”
 This is a publicity scheme designed to create grassroots support while shaming local and federal officials into taking action.
 Fundreds (a combination of fun, fund and hundred) are hundred-dollar bills drawn by children based on a template available on the project’s website.
 Working with schools, churches and other institutions, Chin proposes to gather 300 million “dollars” worth of Fundreds.
 These will then be delivered by armored car to the U.S. Capitol, where the participants in the project will demand an equal number of real dollars to fund lead remediation nationwide.
 The scheme is currently under way, with 441,280 Fundreds ($44,128,000) collected as of this writing.
 The publicity it has generated has already led to the implementation of TLC under the aegis of the Environmental Protection Agency in contaminated neighborhoods in West Oakland, Calif., and New Orleans.

-Lillian Ball's ongoing WATERWASH® also hinges on the productive partnership of the artist with non-art institutions.
+Lillian Ball’s ongoing WATERWASH® also hinges on the productive partnership of the artist with non-art institutions.
 (Ball was advised by an intellectual property rights lawyer to trademark the catchy name, although all the concepts are in the public domain.)
 A sculptor dealing with issues of water and liquid since the late 1970s, Ball has been pursuing environmental art since 2003.
 The project is a water remediation system, consisting of pathways, plantings and wetlands, aimed at cleansing toxic substances from runoff in urban areas.
-Like "Revival Field," it uses natural processes to heal the damage done by industrialization and human development.
+Like “Revival Field,” it uses natural processes to heal the damage done by industrialization and human development. [pq]Jeremijenko wants to change the status of nonhumans by extending to them the kind of rights currently reserved for humans. [/pq]

 Inspired by a conversation with a Long Island town planner and ecologist, Ball had already created (in 2007-09) the prototype for WATERWASH in Mattituck, N.Y., on Long Island’s North Fork, when she approached Paul Chapman, vice chairman and president of ABC Carpet & Home, in 2009.
 The ABC warehouse building butts up against the Bronx River waterfront in New York City’s heavily industrialized South Bronx.
 Before Ball’s involvement, it was just one more unsightly urban development with a parking lot from which oil and sediment-laden rainwater ran into the river.
 With financial assistance from the National Fish and Wildlife Foundation’s Bronx River Watershed Initiative, Ball enacted a system that would remove these impurities from the runoff while engaging members of the local community and the larger public.
 She notes with satisfaction that the money for this initiative comes from fines levied on industrial polluters.